 As described in Chapter 5, the Authority has been conducting extensive outreach with the community of Fairmead to discuss measures that could mitigate impacts beyond the resource-specific mitigation measures that, for example, would reduce noise, visual impacts, and community division stemming from construction and operations of the Central Valley Wye alternatives.
 This mitigation was developed with the goal of offsetting the HSR contribution to stressors on the community.
-For example, the Chowchilla Elementary School District's long-range master plan involves the closure of the community's only public school and facility-Fairmead Elementary School.
-As part of mitigation measure EJ-MM#1, Provide a Community Center for the Community of Fairmead, the Authority would pursue purchase of this facility, leasing it back to the school district until the planned closure, and then retrofitting it as a community center to maintain a permanent meeting place for community gatherings and events.
+As part of mitigation measure EJ-MM#1, Provide a Community Center for the Community of Fairmead, the Authority would provide funding to Madera County to construct a new community center in Fairmead which could serve as a permanent meeting place for community gatherings and events.
 Through mitigation measure EJ-MM#2, Provide Water and Sewer Service for the Community of Fairmead, the Authority would address the community's lack of sewer and water service, which constrains future development, by providing funding to connect Fairmead to the Chowchilla Waste Water Treatment Plant and water system.

 In addition to other mitigation proposed to address the impacts of the SR 152 (North) to Road 11 Wye Alternative, the mitigation measures proposed to address environmental justice impacts to the community of Fairmead would reduce the negative effect of existing stressors in the community, improve the quality of life of Fairmead residents, and remove a constraint to development in Fairmead.
 These improvements would only be applied with construction and operations of the SR 152 (North) to Road 11 Wye Alternative or the other two SR 152 alternatives.
 These mitigation measures are not proposed as part of the Avenue 21 to Road 13 Wye Alternative because that alternative would not result in direct or indirect impacts on the community, and therefore the long-term benefit to Fairmead from the ability of these measures to remove obstacles to future growth and fostering community cohesion would also not be realized.
-With the beneficial effect of the mitigation proposed for the SR 152 (North) to Road 11 Wye

-Alternative and the other two SR 152 alternatives, there would be no disproportionately high and adverse effects on the community of Fairmead from construction and operations of any of the Central Valley Wye alternatives.
+With the beneficial effect of the mitigation proposed for the SR 152 (North) to Road 11 Wye Alternative and the other two SR 152 alternatives, there would be no disproportionately high and adverse effects on the community of Fairmead from construction and operations of any of the Central Valley Wye alternatives.

-8.4.3 Stakeholder Feedback
+8.4.3 Stakeholder Feedback During Alternatives Development Process

-The Authority and FRA have engaged extensively with stakeholders on the Central Valley Wye alternatives beginning with scoping in 2009 for the Merced to Fresno Section EIR/EIS and continuing through preparation of this Draft Supplemental EIR/EIS.
-During that time, the Authority and FRA have received hundreds of comments indicating a preference for one or more alternatives.
+The Authority and FRA engaged extensively with stakeholders on the Central Valley Wye alternatives beginning with scoping in 2009 for the Merced to Fresno Section EIR/EIS and continuing through preparation of the Draft Supplemental EIR/EIS.
+During that time, hundreds of comments were received indicating a preference for one or more alternatives.
 These preferences have included requests as varied as locating the alignment closer to existing transportation corridors, locating the alignment farther from the City of Chowchilla, locating it farther from the community of Fairmead, or aligning it to avoid open agricultural land.
 Some of these preferences conflict with each other and it is not feasible to create an alignment that incorporates all preferences.
-The Authority and FRA have received the following general feedback:
+The following summarizes general feedback received from scoping through preparation of the Draft Supplemental EIR/EIS: